Chief Bender: Coaching career

-Personal
+Personal life

 Bender was nicknamed "Chief", a common nickname for baseball players of Native American descent.
 Biographer Tom Swift writes that Bender "was often portrayed as a caricature and was the subject of myriad cartoons – many exhibits of narrow-mindedness.
 After he threw one of the most dominating games of the early years of the American League, Bender was depicted wielding a tomahawk and wearing a headdress as though he was a happy warrior."

 He also faced discrimination on the field.
 Swift writes that taunting from the bench was common in Bender's era and that the opposition or the fans often made war whoops or yelled taunts such as "Nig!" or "Back to the reservation!"
 Bender usually remained calm, sometimes smiling at the insults.
 After an inning in which he had pitched particularly well, he might yell back, "Foreigners!
 Foreigners!"

 Off the baseball field, Bender was one of several prominent baseball players who enjoyed trap shooting, bowling, and golf.
 He felt that shooting in the offseason helped to train his eye and increase his self-control.
 He worked in sporting goods at Wanamaker's in Philadelphia during his early playing days.
 He opened his own store, Bender Sporting Goods, in 1914.

 In February 1917, Bender was charged with manslaughter when a car he owned struck and killed a boy in Philadelphia and the driver sped off.
 He was cleared of wrongdoing later the same month by a coroner's jury.

 Bender's brother, John C. Bender, also played professional baseball.
 John Bender was suspended from minor league baseball for three years beginning in 1908 after he stabbed his manager, Win Clark, several times during a fight.
 John Bender is sometimes erroneously described as having died on a baseball field, but he died at a restaurant in 1911, not long after attempting a professional baseball comeback.